 - 3 oz. hydrosol of your choice

-Combine all in a 4 oz plastic spray bottle.
-Shake well, spray over skin to retain moisture and add fragrance.
+Combine all in a 4 oz glass spray bottle.
+Shake well, spray over skin to retain moisture.